svj-aventador/xrpl-dev-portal/content/use-cases/contribute-code-to-ripple-lib.md

 # Contribute Code to ripple-lib

 Want to contribute code or a bug report to help improve `ripple-lib`, the official client library for [RippleAPI](rippleapi-reference.html)?
-RippleAPI is a JavaScript API for interacting with the XRP Ledger.
+RippleAPI is a JavaScript API for interacting with the SGY Ledger.
 Here’s a roadmap to the high-level tasks that’ll have you reviewing code and functionality in no time.

 <!-- USE_CASE_STEPS_START -->